ulrikpedersen/automatic-carnival/examples/training/README.md

 ## Webinars

-More details of the webinars can found online.
+More details of the webinars can be found online.
 - 4th Tango Kernel webinar - PyTango:
   https://www.tango-controls.org/community/news/2021/06/10/4th-tango-kernel-webinar-pytango/